pdoc3/pdoc/README.md

 The above features are explained in more detail in pdoc's documentation.

-`pdoc` is compatible with Python 3.6 and newer.
+`pdoc` is compatible with Python 3.4 or later.

 Example usage